 Crisis Text Line, the California Community College Chancellor's Office, and the Foundation for California Community Colleges are collaborating to provide free, text-based, confidential assistance to California Community College students.
 Crisis Text Line is a free, 24/7 text service which helps support students who may be experiencing a mental health challenge.

-A campaign funded by the California Mental Health Services Authority is working to increase awareness of the Crisis Text Line service at all 116 California Community Colleges.
+This campaign is working to increase awareness of the Crisis Text Line service at all 116 California Community Colleges.
 Awareness materials are available for download.